data-and-design/data-and-design.github.io/recruiting/phd.md

 ## How are students funded?

 Generally, admitted students in our program are guaranteed funding for at least 4 years, and are funded through a combination of TA positions, RA positions, and external fellowships.
+In practice, students have historically not had problems with funding through the full expected 5 years.

 The research group has funding to fully support at least one new student this year.